 Most quotes name the build.
 Few include integration work.
 Almost none include ongoing maintenance.
 Those three things are different costs with different timelines, and confusing them is how implementation projects end up over budget and under-supported.

-Why implementation quotes vary so widely
+Why do implementation quotes vary so widely?

 Three variables drive the range from $5,000 to $80,000-plus for what can sound like the same project.